tlshaheen/api_docs/doc/rate_limit.md

 Updated 19 August 2013

-Our rate limit is composed of two independent rate limits- per-IP address and per-nation.
+Our rate limit is composed of two independent rate limits -- per-IP address and per-nation.

 The nation rate limit is meant to allow for an application to provide to many nations without penalty, in the same way that twitter applications are on a per-user basis.